Game System Design Platform (GSDP)

 - Characters, quests, items, mechanics, and locations are first-class entities.

-- Fast navigation designed for scanning connected systems, not scrolling pages.
+- Fast scanning built for connected systems, not long pages.

 - A living design map that evolves alongside prototypes and playtests.